Have you found yourself asking the question, “Why is my child always so angry at me?”

 When kids with thinking error face consequences, they don’t connect the consequence with their behavior.
 Instead, they view the consequences as further evidence that they are a victim of the people out to get them.

-After they’ve used these thinking errors for a while, they get into more and more trouble and they develop an increasing sense of hypervigilance.
+After using these thinking errors for a while, they get into more and more trouble and develop an increasing sense of hypervigilance.
 Faced with criticism or challenge, they either attack or shut down.
-These are the kids whose parents say to me: “I can’t even get two words out of my mouth and he’s running up the stairs” or “He’s screaming at me all the time.”
+These are the kids whose parents say to me: “I can’t even get two words out of my mouth and he’s running up the stairs” or “She’s screaming at me all the time.”

 To end the hostility, the thinking-errors need to be corrected.
-And you address the thinking-errors by holding your child accountable for his actions so that he eventually learns to take responsibility for his behavior.
+And you address the thinking-errors by holding your child accountable for his actions so that they eventually learn to take responsibility for their behavior.

 Indeed, taking responsibility for behavior is necessary for any long-lasting improvements in behavior.
 It’s the basis of The Total Transformation® child behavior program that I developed, and it’s the basis of the authoritative parenting style, which stresses setting and enforcing limits and, at the same time, expects parents to coach their kids to become independent and self-disciplined.

 Hostile kids are like porcupines all the time.
-You try to talk to them and they glare at you the way a porcupine warns you away with his quills.
-You try to get any closer and next thing you know you are full of quills in the form of a nasty outburst.
+You try to talk to them, and they glare at you the way a porcupine warns you away with his quills.
+You try to get closer, and next thing you know, you’re full of quills in the form of a nasty outburst.

 And it’s not just with you.
 They’re often nasty to their siblings.
-These kids often just want to hide out in their rooms and avoid contact with the family.
+These kids often prefer to hide out in their rooms and avoid contact with the family.

 There’s no such thing as a pleasant conversation with them.
-And if you ask them for anything, they reply with an angry outburst.
+And if you ask these kids for anything, they reply with an angry outburst.

-Parents learn to avoid making their kids go “POW” and, as a result, the behavior continues because it is having its intended effect of keeping you away.
+Parents learn to avoid making their kids explode, and, as a result, the behavior continues because it has the intended effect of keeping you away.

-Indeed, your child wants you to believe that she will hate you if you confront her hostility and give her consequences.
+Indeed, your child wants you to believe that they will hate you if you confront their hostility and give them consequences.
 And we fear that our kids will no longer love us if we make them too angry.

-But here’s the truth: if you make your child or teen angry, don’t worry that she will no longer love you.
+But here’s the truth: if you make your child or teen angry, don’t worry that they will no longer love you.
 That’s the last thing I tell parents to worry about.
 Here’s why.